Clinical Trials (PDQ®)

-This randomized phase II trial is studying cisplatin and etoposide phosphate to see how well they work when given with or without vismodegib or cixutumumab in treating patients with extensive-stage small cell lung cancer.
-Drugs used in chemotherapy, such as cisplatin and etoposide phosphate, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+This randomized phase II trial studies cisplatin and etoposide to see how well they work when given with or without vismodegib or cixutumumab in treating patients with extensive-stage small cell lung cancer.
+Drugs used in chemotherapy, such as cisplatin, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+Etoposide may slow the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Vismodegib may slow the growth of tumor cells.
 Monoclonal antibodies, such as cixutumumab, can block tumor growth in different ways.
 Some block the ability of tumor cells to grow and spread.
 Others find tumor cells and help kill them or carry tumor-killing substances to them.
-It is not yet known whether giving cisplatin and etoposide phosphate are more effective when given together with vismodegib or cixutumumab in treating small cell lung cancer.
+It is not yet known whether giving cisplatin and etoposide are more effective when given together with vismodegib or cixutumumab in treating small cell lung cancer.

 Further Study Information

 I. To evaluate the progression-free survival of patients with extensive stage small cell lung cancer (SCLC-ED) treated with cisplatin and etoposide (CE), CE with hedgehog (HH) inhibitor GDC-0449 (vismodegib), and CE with Insulin-like Growth Factor-I Receptor (IGF-1R) Monoclonal Antibody (IMC-A12) (cixutumumab).

 I. To evaluate response rate, overall survival, and toxicity of patients with SCLC-ED treated with CE, CE with GDC-0449, and CE with IMC-A12.